Burize/pwa-progressive-chat/README.md

 > There are not separate user dialogs at that moment - all users are in the same dialog(room).

+> Also, there is [version](https://github.com/Burize/flutter-chat) of this chat written on Flutter.

 #### User registration
 ------------
 ![](demo/user-registration.webp)